LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

    If you want to verify what code this video starts with, check out the `db-config <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/db-config>`_ branch.
 If you want to verify what code this video ends with, check out the `persistent-data-store <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/persistent-data-store>`_ branch.

-.. todo:: Add data store video
+.. todo: Add data store video

 Data Stores - Text
 ------------------